MultiverseLearningProducts/swe/src/mod2/wk1/day1.md

 You are going to become a Microsoft Technical Associate by gaining an industry recognised qualification.
 This course covers the content necessary to prepare for MTA 98-382: Introduction to JavaScript exam.
 This is a multiple choice exam with 39 questions with a time limit of 45 minutes.
 You can check out the spec [here](https://query.prod.cms.rt.microsoft.com/cms/api/am/binary/RE4tiyb).

+## How to book the exam

+- If you feel you are entitled to reasonable adjustments such as extra time, contact your coach who will explain how to apply for this.

+- To schedule your exam, go [here](https://examregistration.microsoft.com/?action=1&locale=en-us&examcode=98-382&examname=Introduction%20to%20Programming%20Using%20JavaScript&returnToLearningUrl=https://docs.microsoft.com/learn/certifications/exams/98-382).
+Note - if you have been given reasonable adjustments you will be used to book via the phone instead.

+- You'll need a voucher code, which your coach will give to you

+- Decide whether to book at a test centre or [online](https://home.pearsonvue.com/microsoft/onvue).
+Note the [system requirements and rules](https://home.pearsonvue.com/microsoft/onvue) for online tests.

 # Course stucture

 **Week 1** - we focus on the "nuts and bolts" of the JavaScript language.
 Primitives, variables, functions, arrays, objects, conditionals, loops and more.